 sandals that hide bunions

 Gentle Souls are another brand recommended by both women in the 40+ Style Community and podiatrists.

-This pair of Lily Moon-style sandals have a fair amount of coverage on the top and side of your feet and 195 reviews on Amazon, giving 4.5 stars.
+This pair of Lily Moon-style sandals have a fair amount of coverage on the top and side of your feet.
 Many reviews talk about these sandals having a wide toe bed, so they should be roomy enough.

 Gentle Souls were also a popular recommendation on the 40+ Style Community.